jqhoogland/rationalia-starter/LW/Concepts/Extensibility Argument For Greater-Than-Human Intelligence.md

 4. Omohundro, Stephen M. 2008.
 The basic AI drives.
 In Wang, Goertzel, and Franklin 2008, 483–492.[↩](#fnref5)
 5. Omohundro, Stephen M. (Forthcoming) "Rational artificial intelligence for the greater good."
 In Eden, Søraker, Moor, and Steinhart, forthcoming[↩](#fnref6)
 6. Bostrom, Nick.
 (2012) "The superintelligent will: Motivation and instrumental rationality in advanced artificial agents."
 In Theory and philosophy of AI, ed.
 Vincent C. Müller.
 Special issue, Minds and Machines 22 (2): 71–85. doi:10.1007/s11023-012-9281-3. [http://www.nickbostrom.com/superintelligentwill.pdf](http://www.nickbostrom.com/superintelligentwill.pdf)[↩](#fnref7)

+%%

+% START
+Basic (and reversed card)
+What is **Extensibility Argument For Greater-Than-Human Intelligence**?
+Back: {TODO}
+Tags: LessWrong
+END

+%%